Build Your Own Crystal Radio

 - Once you have identified some stations using your tuner, you can also use the Federal Communication Commission (FCC)'s AM Query Broadcast Station Search to search for AM radio stations in your area.

-- Search for AM radio stations by city and/or state using the link above.
+- Search for AM radio stations by city and/or state using the FCC's AM Query link.
 If you search by city, remember to search neighboring cities as well, not just the one you live in.

 - This will bring up a list of results that list each station's call sign, frequency, and some other information, as shown in Figure 21.
 You can click on a station's call sign to bring up more detailed information, including the coordinates (latitude and longitude) of their broadcast tower, as shown in Figure 22.